epfl-ada/ada-2022-project-adaptation/README.md

 #### Subquestion 2
 Description: How does the language used in titles and tags affect video's popularity? \
-Method: We classify the sentiments of titles and tags using packages such as NLTK and try to see if this factor affects view counts of videos using relevant skills we learned in observational studies. \
+Method: We classify the sentiments of titles and tags using the package spacy and vaderSentiment and try to see if this factor affects view counts of videos using relevant skills we learned in observational studies. \
 Timeline: By 15/12/2022 \
 Organization: Wenxiu